imclab/RenderPluginManager/Readme.md

 conflicting render plugins could be very difficult.
 Hopefully, other plugins will use this manager to register their delegates, and save some of the headache further down the road.

+If you don't want to deal with the full project, you can download a Unity package of the plugin from the [releases page][2].

 Contributions and feedback are extremely welcome!

 Lifecycle